 Roan Mountain State Park encompasses more than 2,000 acres of southern Appalachian forest at the base of 6,285-foot Roan Mountain.
 The best time of year to see the rhododendrons in bloom is in June.
 Insider Tip: The Appalachian Trail and Rhododendron Gardens of Roan Mountain can be accessed at Carver’s Gap, an 8-mile drive from the park.
 Wildflowers can be seen in hollows and ridges of the Roan foothills ranging from Dutchman’s breeches to trillium and bee balm.
 There are 30 comfortable cabins, as well as RV and tent camping at the 107-site campgrounds in the park.
 Each cabin has a front porch with rocking chairs, a fully outfitted kitchen, a full bath, a wood-burning stove, and gas/electric heat.
 Visitors can hike along the creeks and ridges, tour the century-old Miller Farmstead or enjoy cross-country skiing in the winter months.

 Each summer the Woodstock Inn & Resort showcases a 10,000 square foot sunflower house merging gardening with architecture and landscape design as you stroll through the “hallways” created by over 50 varieties of sunflowers.
 The resort also hosts a magical Gourdwalk.
+This will immediately make you think where can I buy sunflowers?

 April in the Hill Country means peak wildflower bloom and bluebonnet season – the Lone Star state’s official flower.
 Follow the self-guided Texas Hill Country Wildflower Trail near Fredericksburg to see miles of bluebonnets mingling with other native plants.